dstr89/corona-advanced-logging/README.md

 ###build.settings###

 Set build property neverStripDebugInfo to true for better debugging on device.
-Remove this when going to producion (once you are done testing).
+Remove this when going to production.

 ```lua
 settings = {